KINDLEPRENEUR GUEST POSTING OPPORTUNITIES

 - Ensure pictures are no wider than 700px.
 No need to worry about the featured post picture, I’ll create that for you.

 - Extra Credit!!!
 Its probably not a surprise that I love humor…just sayin.

-- Be ready to make revisions.
-Its rare for someone to nail it on the first try.
-But don’t get discouraged.
-Revisions mean that I want to work with you, so keep at it.
+- Be prepared to make revisions.
+It’s rare for someone to nail it on the first try, but don’t get discouraged.
+Revisions mean I want to work with you, so keep at it.

-- Understand at before publication I may edit the article further.
+- Understand that before publication I may edit the article further.
 If they are major edits, you will be notified before publication.

-- Make sure you respond to all comments left on the article.
+- Respond to all comments left on the article.

-- Submit the article to social media sites and on your own social media accounts.
-I’ll do my part as well because we both want your content to get out to the most people possible, so let’s rock it.
+- Promote the article on social media.
+I’ll do my part as well because we both want your content to get out to as many people as possible.

-- Contact any authors or authorities that you mentioned in your article and let them know.
+- Contact any authors or authorities that you mentioned in your article with a link to the post.
 You’d be surprised how excited they get hearing you mentioned them in your article.
 In many cases, they will promote your article in response.

-Okay so that sounds like a lot…and it is.
-It is super important that a website knows who their readers are and doesn’t alienate them when having other writers come on board.
-But just remember ALL the benefits a guest post can provide.
+Okay, so that sounds like a lot…and it is.
+It is super important that a website owner knows who their readers are and doesn’t alienate them when having other writers come on board.
+But just remember ALL the ways a guest post can benefit you.